skyrocket-qy/erx/README.md

     err := someFunctionThatReturnsAnError()
     var ctxErr *erx.CtxErr
     if errors.As(err, &ctxErr) {
-        // Now you can work with the structured error if ctxErr.Code == ErrNotFound {
+        if ctxErr.Code == ErrNotFound {
             // ...
         }
     }
 }
 ```

----

-## 🧠 Advanced Usage

 ### Custom Error Code Mapping